SahilTChaudhary/Prosthetic-Arm/README.md

 * Designed the CAD model using SolidWorks
 * Performed Topology Optimization to reduce the material cost using SolidWorks
 * Conducted Static Structural Analysis using SolidWorks
-* Developed a Functional Prototype using 3-D Printing and ABS as the material
+* Developed a Functional Prototype using Arduino Uno, 3-D Printing and ABS as the material

 <img src='/Prosthetic Arm/Images/ProstheticArm.png'>